-The SSE Womens FA Cup Final is the showpiece event of the women’s domestic football season.
-The competition, which began life in 1970, has been attracting an ever-growing fan base every year with over 35,000 turning out in 2017 to watch the final.
+The Vitality Womens FA Cup Final is the showpiece event of the women’s domestic football season.
+The competition, which began life in 1970, has been attracting an ever-growing fan base over the last few years, with over 35,000 turning out for the 2021 final.

 The competition began life in 1970 as the Mitre Challenge Trophy with 71 teams entering that original competition.
 In comparison to that, 262 teams entered the 2016 cup.
 Since the Football Association assumed direct control of the women’s game in 1993, the competition has been dominated by outfits affiliated with male premier league and football league teams.
 Arsenal currently hold the record for most titles, having won the coveted trophy fourteen times.